praneybehl/claude-code-review-mcp/README.md

 # claude-code-review-mcp

-An MCP (Model Context Protocol) server that provides code review functionality using OpenAI and Google models.
+An MCP (Model Context Protocol) server that provides code review functionality using OpenAI, Google, and Anthropic models.
 It serves as a "second opinion" tool for code review that can be used with any MCP client, including Claude Code, Claude Desktop, Cursor, and Windsurf.

 ## Features

-- **Multiple LLM Support**: Leverages both OpenAI and Google's Gemini models for code reviews
+- **Multi-Provider Support**: Leverages OpenAI, Google's Gemini, and Anthropic's Claude models for code reviews
 - **Two Review Types**: Choose between structured review (with categorized feedback) or freeform narrative review
 - **Context-Aware**: Include project structure, related files, commit messages, and dependencies for more relevant reviews
+- **Intelligent Code Processing**: Automatically detects programming languages, handles large files, and formats output appropriately
+- **Robust Error Handling**: Includes retry logic for API failures and graceful error recovery
 - **MCP Compatible**: Works with any MCP client (Claude Code, Claude Desktop, Cursor, Windsurf)
 - **Easy Setup**: Simple configuration via environment variables